berchj/AIEntries/readme.md

 You need to have a GEMINI API KEY to use this plugin.

 You can get one for free here : https://ai.google.dev/gemini-api/docs/api-key?hl=es-419

 ## Run this project locally

+You need to have installed first:

+* nodejs
+* npm
+* Docker

 Clone the project